-The Scheme will be rolled out in early April 2020 and will support all new loans secured by 30 September 2020.
+The Scheme was officially rolled out in early April 2020 and will support all new loans secured by September 30, 2020.
 Interested parties should contact their financial institutions for further details.

 The aforementioned interventions are available to businesses across the nation.
 Worth noting, however, is that there are various state and territory-specific initiatives.
 We've included some of the most salient ones below.